nelsonr/rgba-to-png/README.md

 It assumes that CSS rules are defined in their own line.

-### Images
+## Images

-Images are named after the color properties, for example, the rule below:
+Images are named after the color properties, for example, the color below:

     rgba(0, 252, 255, 0.8)